walmartlabs/concord-website/training/includes/concord-1-beginner-2-concord.md

   - key/value pairs
 - REST API for access

-Receives and  processes user requests to call workflow scenarios.
+Receives and processes user requests to call workflow scenarios on agents.

 ## Concord Console